-Failure to come up with one would lead to uncertainty until elections in September, adding to existing angst in financial markets about the sustainability of Spanish and other euro zone debt.
+Failure to come up with an acceptable deal by Monday would lead to months of uncertainty until elections in September, adding to existing angst in financial markets about the sustainability of Spanish and other euro zone debt.

 Prime Minister Mark Rutte's government fell apart at the weekend when its main ally, Geert Wilders' Freedom Party, refused to agree to a deal that would cut more than 14 billion euros ($18 billion) off the annual budget and bring the deficit down to the EU limit of 3 percent of domestic output next year.

-Among the opposition, some small parties would also like to reduce the deficit to 3 percent but the largest opposition parties, including Labour and Wilders' Freedom Party, had said 3.6 or 4 percent was good enough and cutting more would hurt growth and jobs.
+Some small parties would also like to reduce the deficit to 3 percent but the largest opposition parties, including Labour and Wilders' Freedom Party, think 3.6 or 4 percent is good enough and cutting more would hurt growth and jobs.

-Labour leader Diederik Samsom was "willing to move", his spokeswoman said earlier.
+Labour leader Diederik Samsom was "willing to move", his spokeswoman said, though she added the caveat that it "has to happen in an honest way".
 On Tuesday, Samsom said his party wanted more time to reduce the deficit to 3 percent.

 Financial markets have been unsettled by the inability of one of Europe's few remaining AAA-rated countries to agree the sort of deficit-cutting it has demanded from other governments.

-A Dutch impasse could have an impact on budget discipline elsewhere in Europe.
+The Dutch impasse could have an impact on budget discipline elsewhere in Europe, he said.

 "There is a risk you immediately start watering down the rules of the game.
-The Netherlands has a role in this but, more important will be the direction in France," ING economist Maarten Leen said.
+The Netherlands has a role in this but, more important will be the direction in France," Leen said.

 French voters seem poised to chose economic growth over austerity by voting for Socialist presidential candidate Francois Hollande over conservative President Nicolas Sarkozy on May 6.